klauscj68/PDE-Vax/README.txt

 example
 https://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project.

-Jupyter notebooks should automatically load installed pacakges without needing to activate the environment, although additional pacakges may need to be instantiated.
+Jupyter notebooks should automatically load installed packages without needing to activate the environment, although additional packages may need to be installed.

 ### Running a single PDE DSA simulation
 The simplest way to become familiar with the code is to run a simulation